Coral UI

 const spec = transformReactComponentToSpec(typescriptComponent);

-Component with Tailwind
+Component with Tailwind CSS

 const tailwindComponent = `